haroonwaves/ramifyjs/app/content/docs/guides/performance.md

 - **Always index fields used in `where` clauses** for exact-match filtering (`equals`, `anyOf`, `allOf`).
-- **Note**: Indexes do NOT improve sorting or range query performance.
+- **Note**: Indexes do NOT improve sorting.
 Sorting uses JavaScript's `Array.sort()` on the filtered results, regardless of whether the field is indexed.
 Indexes only optimize the initial filtering step.

 #### 2. Batch Operations